gmolabs/opower-challenge/README.md

-## Opower coding Challenge
+# Opower coding Challenge

 Implementation of wireframe displaying power usage information to a customer.
-Designed to be responsive across different viewports and to delight the user with animated visualizations and dynamic theming.
+Designed to be responsive across different viewports and to delight the user with dynamic infoviz.

-# Features
+## Features

 - Displays infographic with handmade vector graphics
   - Uses dotted outline vector graphic when less than one tree or car saved/spent